taskless/taskless/docs/guides/background-jobs.md

 [dev:next] [💥] Call Mail Service API Timed Out (7s)
 ```

-😬

-The user just sat waiting for seven seconds while we waited on our mail service to respond.
-Even worse, we never sent the email!
-Instead of building retry logic, error handling, and backoffs for every endpoint, we can just use Taskless.

 ## Enter the Taskless Queue

 Queues in Taskless are small, publicly accessible functions in your app.
-We recommend making them available inside of a `queues` directory.
-We've taken the slow parts (literally) of our API endpoint and put them inside of a Taskless runner:
+We recommend making them available inside of a `queues` directory; wherever your data endpoints go best.
+We've taken the slow parts (literally) of our API endpoint and put them inside of a Taskless runner.
+For Next.js, this would be `/pages/api/queues/reset.ts`:

 ```ts
 import { createQueue } from "@taskless/next";